 The end of gold's reign was, in a sense, overdue.
-Gold's monetary life had been extended by the invention and widespread use of fiduciary, or credit, money, including banknotes and deposits, because such money essentially rendered the gold supply more elastic.
+Gold's monetary life had been extended by the invention and widespread use of credit money, including banknotes and deposits, because such money essentially rendered the gold supply more elastic.
 By the late seventeenth century, goldsmiths, skilled artisans who made gold watches and other auric goods, began to safeguard gold for their customers and to issue a form of representative money by issuing receipts to depositors.
 Like tobacco receipts, the gold receipts could be returned to the issuing goldsmith for gold.
 People often preferred to hold the receipts rather than the gold itself because they were even more portable and easily authenticated than the metal.
 So the receipts began to circulate as a medium of exchange.
-Credit money was born when the goldsmiths, now proto-bankers, discovered that due to the public's strong preference for the receipts, they could issue notes to a greater value than the gold they had on physical deposit.
+Credit money was born when the goldsmiths, now protobankers, discovered that due to the public's strong preference for the receipts, they could issue notes to a greater value than the gold they had on physical deposit.
+They could therefore use the receipts to make loans or buy bonds or other income-generating assets.